jobiyes/bash-integrity-monitor/README.md

 ## Key Features

-1.Monitors critical system directory /etc
+1. Monitors critical system directory /etc

-2.Detects file additions, deletions, and modifications
+2. Detects file additions, deletions, and modifications

-3.Uses sha256sum for hashing files
+3. Uses sha256sum for hashing files

-4.Logs results with timestamps in a separate logs/ folder
+4. Logs results with timestamps in a separate logs/ folder

-5.Includes a ```--reset``` option to create a new baseline
+5. Includes a ```--reset``` option to create a new baseline